fsfe/reuse-docs/faq.md

-If you have a custom or modified license that does not appear in the SPDX License List, place your license in the file `LICENSES/LicenseRef-MyLicense.txt`, and/or preface your license text with the tag `Valid-License-Identifier: LicenseRef-MyLicense`.
+If you have a custom or modified license that does not appear in the SPDX License List, place your license in the file `LICENSES/LicenseRef-MyLicense.txt`.
 By naming your license as such, tools that speak SPDX will still be able to recognise your license.

 ## How do I use a custom exception? {#custom-exception}